ODDSound/MTS-ESP/README.md

 # MTS-ESP Library

 The MTS-ESP library is a simple but versatile C/C++ library for adding microtuning support to audio and MIDI plugins.
 It allows for a single master plugin to simultaneously control the tuning of any number of connected client plugins across a DAW session.
 Connection between a master and clients is automatic and invisible.
-It occurs through a dynamic library, therefore it is required that all MTS-ESP plugins run in the same process.
-Any DAWs which allow plugin sandboxing (e.g. Bitwig, FLStudio) will need to be configured accordingly.
-IPC support will be added in due course.

-A free master plugin, [ODDSound MTS-ESP Mini](https://oddsound.com/mtsespmini.php), supports loading of .scl, .kbm and .tun files and provides a simple, no-cost way for anyone to start using MTS-ESP.
+A free master plugin, [ODDSound MTS-ESP Mini](https://oddsound.com/mtsespmini.php), supports loading of .scl, .kbm, .tun and MTS SysEx files and provides a simple, no-cost way for anyone to start using MTS-ESP.

 **Most developers will have no reason to read further than the Client section below, the rest is not essential unless you plan to build a master plugin.**